Sunflower-Dolls/Vapoursynth-llvmexpr/docs/infix.md

 |            | `!`                  | Logical NOT              | Unary   | Right         |
 |            | `~`                  | Bitwise NOT              | Unary   | Right         |

+- **Evaluation Order**:
+  - The ternary operator `? :` is **short-circuiting**: only the selected branch is evaluated.
-- **Short-Circuiting**: The logical operators `&&`, `||`, and the ternary operator `? :` use short-circuit evaluation.
-This means only the necessary operands are evaluated.
-This behavior is essential for implementing terminating recursive macros.
+  - The logical operators `&&` and `||` are **not** short-circuiting in the preprocessor's constant expression evaluator: both operands are evaluated.

+  Because the preprocessor is pure/functional, eager evaluation does not change the final numeric result, but it can still affect whether evaluation succeeds.
+For terminating recursive macros, rely on `? :` branch elimination rather than `&&` / `||`.

 ### 2.7.
 Compile-Time Intrinsics